snoack/chrome-blinklight/README.md

 ### On Debian/Ubuntu

-A Debian package is available from the author's PPA.
-If you are running Debian or Ubuntu, just run following commands as *root* (or with `sudo`):
+A package is available from the author's PPA, which can be installed by running following commands (as root):

 ```
 add-apt-repository ppa:s.noack/ppa
-sed -i "s/$(lsb_release -cs)/zesty/g" /etc/apt/sources.list.d/s_noack-ppa-*.list
 apt-get update
 apt-get install chrome-blinklight
 ```